Water Equipment Show

 Location: Exhibition Area

-Join Pump Centre Manager, John Howarth, as he kicks off the Water Equipment Show 2024 and discusses this year's theme of "Innovative Solutions to Water Industry Challenges in the 21st Century".
+Join Pump Centre Manager, John Howarth, and Technical Director, Cliff Marriner, as they kick off the Water Equipment Show 2025 and discuss this year's theme of "AMP8 : Challenges and Opportunities in the Water Sector".

 Type: Live Presentation